 When self-publishing a book, formatting it and distributing it to retailers can be a complicated process.
 To make this complex process simpler, several book distribution services are available to help.
 While using distribution tools isn’t required to self-publish, they can help you reach more readers and save time.
 Here are some specific things distribution tools can help with:

-- Centralized metadata management.
+- Manage your metadata.
 Control your book’s metadata (price, description, categorization) at multiple retailers at once.

-Learn more about the most popular distribution tools and get a side-by-side comparison of Smashwords, BookBaby, Draft2Digital, Amazon KDP, and IngramSpark here.
+Learn more about the most popular distribution tools and get a side-by-side comparison of Smashwords, BookBaby, Draft2Digital, Amazon KDP, IngramSpark, and more.

 Step #10: Create a marketing plan